 And this article will show you how to get out of that slump, or at least what I usually do when I don’t feel like playing anymore.

-Tip 1: Watch videos of elusive games and finals
+Tip 1: Watch videos of awesome games and finals

-Tip 2: Go check out Blogs and FM-related video’s
+Tip 2: Check out blogs and FM-related video’s

 Remember that one game from Football Manager 2010, 2012 or even 2008?
 For those of you who have been playing the game for a long time, there will always be that one game or that one player you still think about when looking back at your Football Manager history.

-For me it was one of my first Journeyman games I played in the game.
-FM12, starting unemployed and making my way up the ranks, passing through clubs like Nike from Sweden, Freamunde from Portugal, Boca Juniors from Argentina, FC Twente from Holland and ending at Manchester United and Borussia Dortmund.
-I finished that game with winning the Champions League and a month later winning the World cup with Brazil.
+One game that still is on my mind is my first Journeyman game with Football Manager 2010.
+Starting unemployed and making my way up the ranks, passing through clubs like Nike from Sweden, Freamunde from Portugal, Boca Juniors from Argentina ending at Manchester United and Borussia Dortmund.
+I finished that game with winning the Champions League and a season later winning the World cup with Brazil.